NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

 Comet contracts.

-At startup, this bot filters all `Withdraw` events on the assigned Comet contracts, checks their principals and builds a list of borrowers to be monitored.
+At startup, this bot filters all `Withdraw` events on the assigned Comet contracts, checks their principals and builds a list of the biggest borrowers.
 This process can take several minutes, especially considering there's some rate limiting on the log fetching to avoid problems with the bot runner provider limits.
+This process is logged and should be available in the bot logs once it's running.

 Then, after this process is done, the bot handles block events.
 Filtering principal-changing events, i.e. `Supply`, `Withdraw` and `AbsorbDebt`,